Welcome Center

 As a visitor, what can I do at the Welcome Center?

-Visitors who aren’t consulting with our Family Services team can participate in a variety of programming that will be offered in or near the new building on a recurring basis, including educational talks, workshops, a book club, meditative yoga and much more.
+Visitors who aren’t consulting with our Family Services team can participate in a variety of programming that will be offered in or near the building on a recurring basis, including educational talks, workshops, a book club, meditative yoga and much more.
 For more information about events and programming, visit Lakewood’s Events Calendar.

 Where do I park if I want to go inside?